The "easiest" way to change

 What’s a stream of thoughts?

-There are two kinds of thought that, in any moment, help me survive, and if I’m lucky, be briefly happy throughout my day.
+There are two kinds of thought that, in any moment help me survive, and if I’m lucky, be frequently, although briefly, happy throughout my day.

 One is creative thought.
 It creates what?
 Creates my true responses, in other words, my decisions.
 These true responses appear in my mind as an image of me acting, an action image, for example, walking downhill.
 Once the action image of my true response is created, I need to get it out of my head and into action.
 I need to externalize it.